jfbr1283/Airbnb_Reviews_Analysis/README.md

 ## Data Preparation

-**Listings Data Set:** To make our analysis as granular as possible, we decided to focus on listings with a specific number of bedrooms.
+**Listings Data Set:** To make our analysis as granular as possible, we focused on listings with a specific number of bedrooms.
 As you can see from the graph below, 1-bedroom listings made up the majority of the data.
 As a result, we dropped all listings with more than 1 bedroom.
-To make our **target variable, price**, easier to work with we converted the price to feature to a price range based on the inter quartile range of price in this data set.
-As a result, our target variable was broken down into 4 classes of prcie points.
+To make our **target variable, price**, easier to work with we converted the price to feature to a price range based on the interquartile price range in this data set.
+As a result, our target variable was broken down into four classes of price points.

 <p align="left">
   <img width="550" height="400" src="images/bedrooms.png">
 </p>

-**Reviews Data:** Our first task with the written reviews was to group reviews by their respective listings reducing the data from 1.5 million reviews to 33,000.
+**Reviews Data Set:** Our first task with the written reviews was to group reviews by their respective listings reducing the data from 1.5 million reviews to 33,000.
 After cleaning our features of interest and joining the data sets we pre-process our text data to prepare it for modeling.

 **Text Processing:**
 1. Dropping symbols, numbers and non-English characters